* Inspired by the poem A Visit From St. Nicholas, written by Major Henry

 On Aldebaran, and Sirius, Betelgeuse, the red fella ![]()

-That takes us around the big winter stars,
+That takes us around the winter circle of stars,

 As red flashlights that before the dawns morning light,